debbie-herridge/hangman/README.md

 # Hangman

-This is a twist on the common hangman game, the concept is similar however in this version your character loses limbs rather than drawing a line each time.
+This is a twist on the common hangman game, the concept is similar however in this version your character loses a limb each time rather than drawing more of the hangman.

 It is a Python terminal game, which is playable on a mock terminal on Heroku.